Study Abroad Handbook

 Heightened Hazards for Women.
 Risks are magnified for women.
 To quote a woman who studied in India: “Please, please go!
 You will never have the opportunity again.
 As a woman, I was not prepared by anyone.
 Women are property; if you are not with a man, you are free game; every woman was harassed.
 Be prepared to deal with these facts.”
 Another woman warns: “Italian men are very forward – I was hassled at times.”
 A woman who studied in France reports, “We were frequently harassed and could never walk anywhere alone.”
 Similar warnings come from South America.
 It is not fair, but this is the reality that has to be dealt with.
 Marriage proposals are not uncommon, particularly in developing countries.
 Sexual expectations generated by U.S. soap operas and cheap movies make the situation worse in many countries.
 Former participants recommend conservative dress, knowledge of how to handle taunting, and yelling “fire” if in serious danger.
 American men should also be aware of these risks and provide assistance and support.
 Please consult our web page for more information.

 We implore you to stay away from illegal drugs at all times and to avoid “drug scenes” and possible dealers.
 Most countries have much stiffer drug laws than the U.S. If arrested, you are not covered by U.S. laws and constitutional rights.
 Foreign drug laws frequently make no distinction between soft and hard drugs.
 Bail is not granted in most countries in drug-trafficking cases.
-You are guilty until proven innocent in many foreign countries, and few countries provide a jury trial.
+In many countries Y\you are presumed guilty until proven innocent.
 Foreign jails are no nicer, physically or socially, than ours.
-Please rent the movie “Midnight Express” if you think you can outwit foreign drug dealers, users, or police.
 The risks are just not worth it.

 10. Gender, Ethnicity, Race, and Sexual Orientation.